Math 222, sec 001, Fall 2013

 Some pictures associated with Friday's (4 June 99) discussion of problem #6.2.2.

 Some pictures associated with Monday's (24 Jan 99) discussion of problem #6.2.9.

 Some pictures illustrating (I hope) the method of shells.

 The Mathematica notebook we wrote in class, Thursday Feb 4, 1999.

 - Previous exams.
 DO NOT take these as a guarantee that this semester's exams will in any way be similar.
 This year I might reduce the possible points available (eliminating many questions and extra credit problems).

 - Fall 2007

 - Fall 2005

 finding something you like.
+If you find something, post it in The Lounge.
 You could try Calculus.org, for example.
 Although your textbook is free this semester, you can supplement your reading with an increasing number of free calculus texts, such as this one from MIT OpenCourseWare.